 The book, and the character, appeared beyond reproach.

-Well, that is, until Frederick Wertham came along.
+Well, that is, until Fredrick Wertham came along.

 As comics fan are aware, Wertham was a child psychiatrist that published an impassioned attack on crime comic books, Seduction of the Innocent, which blamed comics for the growing problem of juvenile delinquency in America.
 This book is commonly viewed as the stimulus that stirred the public moral panic and created a backlash against comics and their creators.
 This, in turn, led to the destruction of a large number of comic publishers and to the imposition of the Comics Code, which stifled creativity for decades.
 Tom De Haven called Wertham the “industry’s real-life supervillain.”